-lots12.
+Often an individual producer will have insufficient mohair to form a sale lot.
+In such cases, brokers sort and pool fleeces from a range of properties to form uniform, saleable lots11.
 Brokers offer mohair for sale by auction and/or private treaty.
-Bales are core sampled and sent for quantitative testing by the Australian Wool Testing Authority and most sale lots presented by brokers are accompanied by certification of weight, fibre diameter, yield and vegetable matter fault^{13,14}.
+Bales are core sampled and sent for quantitative testing by the Australian Wool Testing Authority and most sale lots presented by brokers are accompanied by certification of weight, fibre diameter, yield and vegetable matter fault^{12, 13}.